 Wireless operation frees the 3G for more realistic training.
 “We wanted to simulate a scenario where a nurse might find a patient on the floor of their hospital room,” explained Stimson.
 “What would you do?
 What do you check?
 This would have been a difficult task with other mannequins, but it isn’t a problem with this one.”

 The Sim-Man 3G is part of a new annex for the Division of Health Sciences.
 A $50,000 grant from The Abel Foundation launched the renovation of a campus storage area into a high-tech simulation laboratory.
 Purchasing the Sim-Man 3G was made possible through support from organizations and private individuals including leadership gifts from Adventist Health System, Marlyn (’58) and Sharon ’66 Schwartz, Bruce Bacon ’49 and Hanford Community Medical Center.

-Union received one of the first 3G simulators ever shipped to the U.S. in October 2009.
-In December, it officially moved into its home in the newly renovated nursing annex on the north side of the Don Love Building.
+Union received one of the first 3G simulators ever shipped to the U.S. in October 2009 and simulation has been integrated into every clinical course in the nursing curriculum.